petterh/textedit/docs/Chapter-2-Designing-for-Users.md

 (The attitudes described in the previous two paragraphs are extremes.
 The trick is to balance them just so.)

 Truly interesting findings may suggest a total redesign.
 This will never happen towards the end of a project.
-A pervasive change at a late stage is horrendously expensive, whereas a pervasive change in the early design phase is dirt-cheap.
+A pervasive change at a late stage is horrendously expensive, whereas a pervasive change in the early design phase is dirt cheap.
 Start usability testing as early as possible; you can pin down the conceptual model and basic functionality from a paper prototype.
 Later, you can use a succession of electronic versions to hone details.

 Whatever else you do, don’t make a slip of the tongue and say “user testing” instead of “usability testing.”
 You’re testing the user interface, not the user, and if you don’t make this difference clear to your test subjects, before you know it you won’t have any.